.well-known MCP Configuration for External Service Integration

 Abstract

-This document defines a well-known URI, /.well-known/mcp.json, that allows a website origin to publish Model Context Protocol (MCP) connection metadata for tools/services associated with that origin (or explicitly delegated services).
-This enables automatic discovery by compatible clients (agents, IDEs, automations).
+This document defines a pair of well-known resources, /.well-known/mcp.json and /.well-known/skills.md, that allow a website origin to publish Model Context Protocol (MCP) connection metadata alongside lightweight agent instructions for tools/services associated with that origin (or explicitly delegated services).
+This enables automatic discovery by compatible clients (agents, IDEs, automations) without forcing every client into the full MCP stack.

 Status of This Memo